gtfintechlab/doccano-fsil/docs/New_Changes.md

 ### New Feature: Sliding Button for Statistics Display

-A sliding button has been added to the user interface to enable and disable the viewing of these additional statistics.
+A sliding button has been added to the user interface to enable and disable the viewing of these additional statistics in the Sequence Labelling task page.

 ## Backend Database Changes